shoganhennessy/Econ_text_data/Blog_post_exploration/3_NBER_inclusion.md

 <img src="3_NBER_inclusion_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />

+### Graph years since PhD

 ### Link to the NBER

-Draw maps of where they’re from and test a correlation: distance to publication home institution and economist base. ^ Start of testing locality or inclusion.
+Draw maps of where they"re from and test a correlation: distance to publication home institution and economist base. ^ Start of testing locality or inclusion.

+### Coauthorship

+Look at how much more likely to coauthor with other members after being appointed.